fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 !!! success "Ready to go?"
     If you want to send the data to the platform, you will need to register the unit using the [Advanced Kit Selection](/Guides/getting started/Onboarding Sensors/#advanced-kit-selection/).
 At the moment the closest Kit Blueprint will be `#22 BioPV Kit` or `#31 SCK 2.1 Sea Water` in case you are using a SCK2.1 with GPS.
 You can request in the [forum](http://forum.smartcitizen.me) for a custom blueprint with the specific sensors you are using.

+!!! danger
+    After finishing the calibration process **restart your SCK** to start from a clean state.